jmorgan3142001/jmorgan3142001/README.md

 📫 Connect with Me

-I am always open to discussing .NET, Django, and Typescript development, open-source contributions, and new opportunities.
+I am always open to discussing .NET, Django, and TypeScript development, open-source contributions, and new opportunities.

 📧 Email: jmorgan3142001@gmail.com